neptune-ai/awesome-experiment-tracking/README.md

 # awesome-experiment-tracking
 List of experiment tracking resources and tools

-WIP, coming soon... in the meantime [read experiment tracking articles](https://neptune.ai/blog/category/experiment-tracking)
+WIP, coming soon... in the meantime [Read these experiment tracking articles](https://neptune.ai/blog/category/experiment-tracking)